RetributionByRevenue/ETH-USD-Bitmex-Trading-Bot-Preconfigured-Python-Environment-/README.md

 | WinPython |   A powerful portable python environment with many useful tools preinstalled. | http://winpython.sourceforge.net/ |
 | CCXT | Obtains Candlestick Data in a nice manner |   https://github.com/ccxt/ccxt  |

 Don't need donation.
-Flexing my iq on you scrubs is more than enough for me :)
+Free and open source software, you are welcome to modify and share.